NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Bosun has largely been in maintenance mode due to a lack of resources and other priorities.
 We haven't done as much as we'd like because we need to have the discussion on the best path forward.
 Have other tools caught up and filled the gaps that caused us to build it in the first place?
-Has SQL 2017 and 2019 already improved the queries we had issues with lowering the bar greatly?
+Has SQL 2017 or 2019 already improved the queries we had issues with lowering the bar greatly?
 We need to take some time and look at the landscape and evaluate what we want to do.
 This is something we want to get into during Q1 2019.

-We know of some things we'd like to do like impoving the alert editing experience and some other UI areas.
+We know of some things we'd like to do, such as impoving the alert editing experience and some other UI areas.
 We just need to weigh some things and figure out where our time is best spent as with all things.

 #### Metrics Next Steps

 We are drastically under-utilizing metrics across our applications.
 We know this.
-The system was built for SREs and developers primarily, but showing developers all the power (and how easy they are to add) is something we haven't done well.
+The system was built for SREs and developers primarily, but showing developers all the benefits and how powerful metrics are (including how easy they are to add) is something we haven't done well.
 This is a topic we discussed at a company meetup last month.
 They're so, so cheap to add and we could do a lot better.
 Views differ here, but I think it's mostly a training and awareness issue we'll strive to improve.